 • Estimate guest count.
 Due to the distance and expense, a wedding in Hawaii will likely draw one-third to one-half the guests than one held in your hometown.

 • Create a proposed three-day schedule.
 While a smaller guest count theoretically cuts down on expenses, you'll have to get to Hawaii, spend three or four nights and pick up the costs for more than just the ceremony and reception.
-Couples typically host a welcome dinner (or luau) and a post-wedding-day brunch for all guests, not to mention a rehearsal dinner, the welcome amenity (such as an in-room gift bag of local products) and a sightseeing outing.
+Couples typically host a welcome dinner (or luau) and a post-wedding-day brunch for all guests, not to mention a rehearsal dinner, a welcome amenity (such as an in-room gift bag of local products) and a sightseeing outing.

 3. If You Can Afford It, Hire a Wedding Planner

 Planning a wedding thousands of miles from home is a challenge, so any large-scale, reception (say for 75 guests or more) could probably use some expertise.
+Choosing a wedding planner with local connections who has already planned weddings at your venue is key.

 • Start with your resort.
 Most Hawaiian resorts have a wedding team on staff who'll work with you via e-mail and phone - although how much they can diverge from the property's wedding packages varies by resort; many will gladly customize while, depending on the wedding size, others may be more restrictive.